6 min read

 • forget about “Corrective Actions” and better chat about “how can I help you to avoid that in the future”

 • stop having exhausting full day management review meetings every 6 months or every year.
 Have a strict 45 minutes meeting every month with 2-3 senior managers.
-Its much more effective and follows the progress of the project.
+It’s much more effective and follows the progress of the project.

 People working in construction are practical.
 It’s the way they are used to work.
 They want practical solutions to get the job done and move on.
 And they want simplicity and speed.